jimniels/blog/posts/2022-09-26-custom-rss-feeds.md

 But this way, I never miss a beat.
 Their new shots come right into my RSS reader for consumption by me at my time of choosing.

 If you got a problem, yo RSS will solve it.

+## Update 2022-09-28

+[Pawel did this same thing, but for Bandcamp](https://pawelgrzybek.com/generate-rss-feed-for-bandcamp-artists-using-deno-deploy/), and he did it on Deno Deploy which is pretty neat.
+Check it out.